Skip to Content

 The murder trial process in Arizona typically involves several stages, from the initial arrest to the final verdict.
 Below is an overview of the general steps involved in a murder trial in Arizona:

-Possible Defense Strategies for Murder in Phoenix, AZ
+Possible Defense Strategies for Murder Charges in Phoenix, AZ

 Defenses for murder in Arizona can vary based on the circumstances of the case.
 Some common defenses that might be used in murder cases include: